Paroxysmal sympathetic hyperactivity: Treatment

-Various methods are used to treat PSH.
-Medications are used to end episodes or prevent their occurrence.
-Hyperbaric oxygen therapy has been explored as well.
-Other treatments have been used, but their success is measured on a case-by-case basis.
-Successful treatments with qualitative results or efficacy for wider ranges of patients have not been developed.

 Medication

 The two most common medications used in the treatment of paroxysmal sympathetic hyperactivity are morphine and beta blockers.
 Morphine is useful in helping halt episodes that have started to occur.
 Beta blockers are helpful in preventing the occurrence of "sympathetic storms".
 Other drugs that have been used and have in some cases been helpful are dopamine agonists, other various opioids, benzodiazepines, clonidine, and baclofen.
 Chlorpromazine and haloperidol, both dopamine antagonists, in some cases have worsened PSH symptoms.
-These drugs are in use currently for treatment; exact pathways are not known and wide-range helpfulness is speculative.

 Morphine

 Morphine has been found to be effective in aborting episodes; sometimes it is the only medication that can combat the sympathetic response.
 Morphine helps lower respiration rates and hypertension.
 It is given in doses of two milligrams to eight milligrams but can be administered up to twenty milligrams.
 Nausea and vomiting are common side effects.
 Withdrawal is sometimes seen in patients.

 Beta blockers

 Non-selective beta blockers are the most effective in reducing the frequency and severity of PSH episodes.
 They help decrease the effect of circulating catecholamines and lower metabolic rates, which are high in patients during PSH episodes.
 Beta blockers also help in reducing fever, diaphoresis, and in some cases dystonia.
 Propranolol is a common beta blocker administered due to the fact that it penetrates the blood–brain barrier relatively well.
 Typically it is administered in doses of twenty milligrams to sixty milligrams every four to six hours in the treatment of PSH.